Restaurant Cook Skills: Certificate

 The 24-credit-hour curriculum features 8 hands-on classes in and out of the kitchen.
 Courses include instruction in food preparation; cooking techniques; equipment operation and maintenance; sanitation and safety; communication skills; applicable regulations; and principles of food service management.

-Start this program this summer at the Academy of Career Excellence or begin in the fall at the brand new kitchen at TCL’s New River Campus.
-You’ll be on track to expand your culinary skills when the Culinary Institute of the South opens in 2020.
+Start this program now at our brand new state-of-the -art kitchen at the TCL New River Campus.
+You’ll be on track to expand your culinary skills when the Culinary Institute of the South opens in 2021.
 In fact, you could be its first graduating class.

 Technical College of the Lowcountry is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees, Diplomas, and Certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Technical College of the Lowcountry.

-The Culinary Institute of the South at Technical College of the Lowcountry is set to open in the fall of 2020 in Bluffton’s Buckwalter place with room for 300 students.
+The Culinary Institute of the South at Technical College of the Lowcountry is set to open in 2021 in Bluffton’s Buckwalter place with room for 300 students.
 Learn more here.

 What People Are Saying